Toyunda/toyunda/README.txt

 1 - Structure

-	The projet have 4 components, a Gui, a pseudo library, plugins for the library and a toyunda player implementation
+	The projet have many components, a Gui for playing the karaoke, a pseudo library, plugins for the library and, toyunda player implementation, a tools to create toyunda time and some tools.

-	-GuiliGui is the Gui part of the project
+	-GuiliGui is gui to launch karaoke players.

-	-QToyunda lib is a pseudo library that containt the logic of the project
+	-QToyunda lib is a pseudo library that containt the logic for the osd player

-	-QToyunda Plugins are the fonctional part of the project
+	-QToyunda Plugins are the fonctional part of the qtoyunda-lib

-	-qtoyunda-cmd a command line tool to have more advanced acces to option, see ./qtoyunda-cmd --help
+	-qtoyunda-cmd a command line tool to have more advanced acces to option of qtoyunda-plugin, see ./qtoyunda-cmd --help

 	-Gstreamer-toyunda is a toyunda implementation using gstreamer

+	-QToyTime is a software to create toyunda time

-	Don't be confused, I use QToyunda for QToyunda lib + plugins, GuiliGuili for the Gui, and Gst-Toyunda for Gstreamer-toyunda
+	Don't be confused, I use QToyunda-lib for QToyunda lib + plugins and Gst-Toyunda for Gstreamer-toyunda

 2 - QToyunda lib